Hoops roundup: Solon's lineup in flux, Mid-Prairie's streak, McCaffery's 1,000th point

 SOLON, Ia. — Eleven games into the season, Solon girls’ starting lineup remains fluid.

-That’s according to head coach Lisa Bishop, who spoke a bit before watching her team beat West Delaware 47-42 Friday night.
-She said she doesn’t have a starting five and she doesn’t have a favorite five to rely on in clutch situations.
+That’s according to head coach Lisa Bishop, who watched her team beat West Delaware 47-42 Friday night.
+She said she doesn’t have a set-in-stone starting five and she doesn’t have a favorite five to rely on in clutch situations.
 It’s not that she doesn’t have talent — there’s just not a whole lot of separation among her players.

 The Lady Spartans lost four of their top-five scorers from last year’s 14-10 team.
 Josie Durr, that team’s No. 2 scorer, is back for her senior year and leads the team with 17.9 points per game.
-Other than her, fellow senior Bryce Hinkel, sophomore Taylor Ryan and junior Brianna Smith came back with some varsity minutes under their belts, but not much.
+Fellow senior Bryce Hinkel, sophomore Taylor Ryan and junior Brianna Smith are a few who came back with some varsity minutes under their belts, but not much.

-Durr scored a team-high 26 in the win, including 17 in the final quarter.
-She also notched six steals.
+Durr scored a team-high 27 in the win, including 17 in the final quarter.
+She also notched eight steals.

 Happy days in Wellman